9 Simple Activities Guaranteed to Relieve Stress

-You've left it off for several weeks.
-The thought in your head reminds you of a job presentation or final exam you've been dreading, and that will be happening tomorrow.
-There's no way to escape it.
-You're going to have a great deal of work in a short period.
-As you drive to a nearby coffee shop to fill your body up with caffeine to have the energy for an extended time off work, it strikes you - stress.
+You took some time off for several days.
+The thought in your head reminds you of a job presentation or final exam you've been dreading, and that will be happening tomorrow There's no way to escape it.
+You're going to have a great deal of work in a short period of time.
+As you drive to a nearby coffee shop to fill your body up with caffeine to give the energy for an extended time off work, it strikes you - STRESS.
 Stress is a regular part of our fight or flight reaction to worry, and lucky for you, it actually can turn you into more efficient and productive person.
 However, you should avoid overusing that stress response.
 Gradually it will backfire.
 It can cause you to be more vulnerable to sickness and even less productive in the long run.
-Below are some excellent and easy activities to minimize stress quickly.
+Here is a list of some easy activities you can do to ease stress.

 Take a deep breath.